DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Introduction

 \section{Introduction}

-Deep reinforcement learning (DRL) methods have been shown to be successful in learning high-quality controllers directly from raw images in an end-to-end fashion~\citep{mnih2015human, levine2016end, bojarski2016end}.
-Recent studies, however, show that DRL agents can suffer from the problem of overfitting to training environments~\citep{zhang2018study, zhang2018natural, yu2018policy}.
-In particular, it has been observed that DRL agents perform poorly in environments different from those where the agents were trained on, even when these environments contain semantically equivalent information relevant to the control task~\citep{farebrother2018generalization, cobbe2019quantifying}.
-By contrast, humans routinely adapt to new, unseen environments that contain similar underlying dynamics.
+Deep reinforcement learning (DRL)has been shown to be successful in learning high-quality controllers directly from raw images in an end-to-end fashion~\citep{mnih2015human, levine2016end, bojarski2016end}.
+However, it has been observed that DRL agents perform poorly in environments different from those where the agents were trained on, even when these environments contain semantically equivalent information relevant to the control task~\citep{farebrother2018generalization, cobbe2019quantifying, zhang2018study, zhang2018natural, yu2018policy}.
+By contrast, humans routinely adapt to new, unseen environments.
 For example, while visual scenes can be drastically different when driving in different cities, human drivers can quickly adjust to driving in a new city which they have never visited.
 We argue that this ability to adapt stems from the fact that driving skills are invariant to many visual details that are actually not relevant to driving.
-Conversely, DRL agents without this ability are hindered from understanding the underlying \textit{task-relevant} dynamics and thus can be distracted by \textit{task-irrelevant} visual details~\citep{jonschkowski2015learning, zhang2021learning, agarwal2021contrastive}
+Conversely, DRL agents without this ability are hindered from understanding the temporal structure of \textit{task-relevant} dynamics.
+As a result, they can be easily distracted by \textit{task-irrelevant} visual details~\citep{jonschkowski2015learning, zhang2021learning, agarwal2021contrastive,lee2020predictive} .